-Jonah Erlebacher, chair of the Department of Materials Science and Engineering, is recognized for his advances in materials for energy technologies, computational materials science, and new methods for manufacturing of nanostructured metals.
+Jonah Erlebacher, a professor in the Department of Materials Science and Engineering, is recognized for his advances in materials for energy technologies, computational materials science, and new methods for the manufacturing of nanostructured metals.

 Erlebacher holds six patents for processes encompassing the creation of nanoporous gold leaf, advanced fuel cell catalysts, and methane decomposition to hydrogen and solid carbon.
 He has also developed computer models to model the morphological evolution of nanostructured materials over time.